shinsoj/techart/albedo_chart/albedo_chart.md

 ## Metal values

-Metals albedo values are between `0.45` - `0.98` (__180-250 sRGB range__).
-Lower values are for matte, higher are for polished metal.
+Metals have range of 180-255 sRGB.
+Rougher the metal - darker the albedo, if Metallic has values lower than 0.8, not clearly metal, then the Base Color should be darker than it would be for pure metal.

-These sRGB values are for the reference, don't take them for granted.
+These sRGB values are for the reference.

 * Iron  = `c4c7c7` (198, 198, 200)
 * Brass = `d6b97b` (214, 185, 123)